What We Do

 The rapid success of the Chicago area tournament inspired Mr. Lubeznik to share his knowledge of this fundraiser with Ronald McDonald Houses across the country.
 Because of the potential for growth of this program, Mr. Lubeznik formed the Ronald McDonald House National Sporting Clays Foundation.
 The Foundation’s goal was to promote shooting tournaments as a unique type of fundraising event for Ronald McDonald Houses across the nation.
 In 2002, Sporting Clays Tournaments were held in Orlando, FL, Detroit, MI, Columbus, GA, and in St. Louis, MO.
 Proceeds from each of the events benefited the Ronald McDonald Houses in their respective markets.

-To date, the Kids & Clays Foundation has generated nearly $18,000,000.00 through Sporting Clays, Trap and Skeet events.
-More importantly, participation in these events has raised awareness for Ronald McDonald House Charities® among thousands of shooters, while assisting thousands of families served by Ronald McDonald Houses each and every day.
+To date, the Kids & Clays Foundation has generated more than $20,000,000 through Sporting Clays, Trap and Skeet events.
+More importantly, participation in these events has raised awareness for Ronald McDonald House Charities® among thousands of shooters, while assisting hundreds of thousands of families served by Ronald McDonald Houses each and every day.